hanabi/hanabi.github.io/README.md

 ## Table of Contents

 This document is split up into different sections so that you can better digest it.
-As a new player, you should probably not read the entire document at once.
-Rather, it might be better to only read the first two sections and then use the rest of the document as a reference as you continue to improve at the game.
+As a new player, you should probably **not** read the entire document at once.
+Rather, it might be better to only read Level 0 and Level 1 sections.
+The other sections can be just used as a reference as you continue to naturally improve at the game.

 1. [Quick Links](#quick-links)
 2. [Level 0 - First Principles](#level-0---first-principles)